 The devastating ecological consequences of global urbanization call on the moral understanding of developers and architects.
 Can we still build without irrevocably damaging the planet?
-What form does the quest for new construction methods and recyclable materials take?
+How should we respond to the present pandemic?
 And what role should architects play in a society where the gap between rich and poor is widening and the city is gradually turning into an investment model?
+Is there a need for a reappraisal of public space?

-With a spectacular selection of films and documentaries about the city and architecture, the twelfth edition of AFFR goes in search of the moral dilemmas of our time.
+With a critical selection of films and documentaries about the city and architecture, the twelfth edition of AFFR goes in search of the moral dilemmas of these turbulent times.
 In a series of introductions by experts, conversations with filmmakers, and debates with people involved, AFFR asks ‘how innocent is architecture really?’

 The Architecture Film Festival Rotterdam explores the relation between film, city and architecture.
 In eleven editions, AFFR has matured into a leading international podium for films about architecture, urban development and the built environment.
 AFFR brings together not only a broad public from Rotterdam but also city lovers, students, researchers, designers and filmmakers from all over the world, all of whom engage with one another in debate about the past, present and future of the city.